bralax/gradescope_autograder/README.md

 ## TODO
-   * Run Checkstyle inline and use a listener to work with the output
    * Make the system for taking in parameters to a comparison test more robust.
       * Allow for custom objects as parameters
       * Use interfaces to allow this to work